khanson679/khanson679.github.io/teaching/lin655/index.md

 This course aims to enable you to understand the mathematics behind subregular linguistic analyses as well as to produce your own.
 We will focus our attention on syntax to a large extent, but will also spend a fair bit of time on phonotactics and other topics along the way.

-For details, see the [syllabus](655-syllabus-23fa.pdf).
+For details, see the [syllabus](655-syllabus-23fa-rev.pdf).

 ## Materials

 Readings and other materials will be distributed using Google Drive.
-You will need to access it using your SBU email.
+Access the folder using your SBU email.

 - [Link here](https://drive.google.com/drive/folders/1Sm7U5s4d5uYzllJhcY1ivhkUeXIbiO6P?usp=sharing)